 Magnesium is another common nutrient deficiency in plants that often happens because it leaches away from the soil.
 Having a calcium deficiency will also cause the magnesium to be leeched out of the soil.

-You’ll see that older leaves begin turning yellow at their edges and you may see the shape of what looks like a green arrowhead in the middle of the leaf.
-You can supplement the soil with fertilizer that contains magnesium.
-Epsom Salt also works well for a magnesium deficiency.
+You’ll see older leaves begin turning yellow at their edges and you may see the shape of what looks like a green arrowhead in the middle of the leaf.

 Phosphorus

-Phosphorus is very important for seed germination and for root growth that is healthy.
+Phosphorus is very important for seed germination and for healthy root development.
 Phosphorus provides the immediate source of energy in all the plant’s cells.
-This is especially important for young plants as they are developing their root system

 The pH of the soil affects the uptake of phosphorus and doesn’t leech in water.
-When there isn’t enough phosphorus or there is a phosphorus deficiency in the soil, the leaf tips will look as though they are burnt, and you will begin to see older leaves turning a dark green or reddish-purple.
-Amend the soil with fertilizer that contains bone meal and phosphate.
-You can also use green sand.
+When there isn’t enough phosphorus or there is a phosphorus deficiency in the soil, the leaf tips look like they’re burnt, and you’ll see older leaves turning a dark green or reddish-purple.

 Potassium

-Your plants also need it to control the water uptake in the root system as well as it water loss from plants through the stomata in the leaves.
-It is also needed for photosynthesis and its general respiration.
-Having enough potassium in the soil is absolutely important for the plant to be able to use nitrogen efficiently.
+Your plants also need it to control their water uptake in the root system as well as it water loss from plants through the stomata in the leaves.

 With a potassium deficiency older leaves may wilt, and look scorched.
-Interveinal chlorosis also will begin at the base scorching inward from leaf edges.
-Potassium deficiency is rare but if you do encounter it you can replenish it with a fertilizer that contains potassium or potash.
+What is known as “interveinal chlorosis” also will begin at the base scorching inward from leaf edges.

 Sulfur

-Sulfur atoms are needed to make some amino acids and vitamins.
-Ina sulfur deficiency you will see younger leaves turn yellow first, sometimes followed by the older leaves.
 Use a fertilizer that contains sulfate.
 But, keep in mind that the sulfur may actually acidify the soil.
 Remember it’s all a balance.
-A great way to check is is by soil testing.
+A great way to check is by soil testing.

 Micronutrient Deficiency